Why work at Medical Panels?

 What are Medical Panels?

 Medical Panels are expert panels of medical practitioners drawn from a wide range of specialty areas, statutorily appointed to the List of Eligible Members (the List) by the Victorian Government.
 From the List, the Convenor of Medical Panels selects groups of practitioners to form Medical Panels to:

 - comprehensively analyse the medical information

-- Demonstrated ability to work harmoniously within multidisciplinary teams.
+- demonstrated ability to work harmoniously within multidisciplinary teams

-- Satisfactory standard mandatory probity checks:
+- standard mandatory probity checks, including:

-- Nationally Coordinated Criminal Health check
+- Nationally Coordinated Criminal History Check

 - Australian Financial Security Authority (AFSA) National Personal Insolvency Index (NPII) check